1923 Alabama Crimson Tide football team: Kentucky

 On homecoming at Tuscaloosa, a 16–8 victory over Kentucky saw a late surge by the Wildcats.
 Alabama scored first when Ben Compton kicked a 33-yard field goal.
 Pooley Hubert bucked over for a touchdown later in the first period after a 30-yard, end run by Grant Gillis that made the score 9–0.

 In the fourth quarter, Gillis intercepted a pass which led to his one-yard touchdown on the subsequent play that extended the Alabama lead to 16–0.
 Later in the quarter, Kentucky scored their only touchdown on a 60-yard Len Tracy run that cut the Alabama lead to 16–6.
 The final margin of 16–8 resulted after Graham McClintock was tackled for a safety after a bad snap on a punt attempt.
-The victory improved Alabama's all-time record against Kentucky to 2–1.

 The starting lineup was Al Clemens (left end), Bill Buckler (left tackle), Jack Langhorne (left guard), Clyde Propst (center), Pete Camp (right guard), Ben E. Compton (right tackle), Newton (right end), Allen McCartee (quarterback), Red Barnes (left halfback), William Baty (right halfback), Pooley Hubert (fullback).